 Any person(s) wishing to submit a Petition to the Committee of the Whole / Council must follow the Procedure for Submitting a Petition, as set out in the Town's Procedural By-law, and; submit Petition Form(s) to the Clerk either in person or via email at firstname.lastname@example.org.

-The Town’s Procedural By-law 2016-094, guides the procedure and format of Council and Committee of the Whole meetings.
+The Town’s Procedural By-law 2016-094, as amended, guides the procedure and format of Council and Committee of the Whole meetings.

 - Gananoque Town Council uses a Committee of the Whole (COW) format at which the members of Council meet in a less formal setting to receive delegations, discuss priorities and review staff reports and recommendations.

 - At the COW meetings, motions are made to recommend items for Council's consideration and approval by by-law or resolution at a Council meeting.

 - Motions passed at the COW are not binding until approved by Council.